lambdamikel/LambdaSpeak-FS/README.md

 - U2: 74LS374
 - U3: 74LS244
 - U4: ATmega 644-20PU
-- Optional: ICs DIL sockets (I recommend to use a socket at least for U4, to allow reprogramming)
+- Optional: DIL sockets for ICs (I recommend to use a socket at least for U4, to allow reprogramming)

 ### Misc